5 Wood Vs 3 Hybrid: Which One Should You Have In Your Bag?

 Some players looking to add long game clubs to their bag need distance, while others need accuracy and control.
 If you are a golfer seeking pure distance, the fairway wood is the better choice.

-With lower spin rates and a more penetrating ball flight (like stinger shots), most golfers see about 10 yards more with a 5 wood than they do with a 3 hybrid.
+With lower spin rates and a more penetrating ball flight like stinger shots, most golfers see about 10 yards more with a 5 wood than they do with a 3 hybrid.
+According to the College of Golf at Kaiser University a stinger shot is a control shot that flights the ball at a lower than normal trajectory, reduces the spin of the golf ball, and causes the ball to roll out farther than a higher trajectory shot.

 Remember that all golfers are looking for extra distance in their game, but with these clubs, you must fill the distance gaps you need.
 If you hit one of your fairway woods and hybrids the same distance, you are probably not varying your performance enough.